 The EU-Lebanon Sub-Committee on Industry, Trade and Services met the last time on 7 March 2018.
-The key issues discussed were the need to further increase Lebanese trade integration with the EU and international community including through the possible implementation of a the revised PEM rules, Lebanese accession to the Agadir Agreement and the WTO membership bid - which the EU supports.
-Parties also discussed the EU support to the strengthening of Lebanese capacity in key sectors that were identified in the Joint Working Group on Trade and Investment of July 2017: pharmaceuticals products, agri-food and statistics.
+The key issues discussed were the need to further increase Lebanese trade integration with the EU and international community including through the possible implementation of a the revised PEM rules, Lebanese accession to the Agadir Agreement96 and the WTO membership bid - which the EU supports.
+Parties also discussed the EU support

+94 For more information see http://trade.ec.europa.eu/doclib/docs/2006/september/tradoc_111614.pdf to the strengthening of Lebanese capacity in key sectors that were identified in the Joint Working Group on Trade and Investment97 of July 2017: pharmaceuticals products, agri-food and statistics.
 The EU also noted the obligation not to impose trade related measures without consultation and required information on a series of measures that could have an impact on EU exports, notably additional duties on imports of wine and spirits and the exemption of oil from customs duties that has been suspended.
 Agricultural topics were also discussed: there were exchange views on latest developments in Lebanese and EU agricultural and rural development policies, the state of play regarding the review of the Lebanese draft law on GIs, organic farming and the technical assistance for increasing competitiveness of the agricultural and agro-food sectors.